 - Reduced personal hygiene care and sleep difficulties

-The mental stage of relapse involves an increasing lack of resistance to full relapse.
+The mental health stage of the relapse process involves an increasing lack of resistance to full relapse.
 It can vary from basic cravings to the planning stages of drug or alcohol use.
 There are more times of people placing themselves in harm’s way, looking for an opportunity to use.
 Without recognizing these warnings, it is merely a matter of time before a complete relapse occurs.
-A few of the signs include:
+A few early warning signs of relapse include:

 - Increasing focus and strength of cravings for drugs or alcohol